 Be on the lookout for online shopping scams

-We’re buying more and more things online these days, from holiday gifts for others, to clothing, and even meals for our families.
+Buying online is standard these days, from holiday gifts for others, to clothing, and even meals for our families.
 The rapidly changing technology makes it easier and faster than ever to buy practically anything we need, without ever leaving home.

 But it’s important to remember that dangers still lurk online.
 So as you shop, make sure you’re watching out for these common scams: